uni-lng/uni/rust/unic0/README.md

 In order to spend more time dogfooding in Uni directly, some design and language features are skipped:

+- no support to compile a single file
+- only support fixed entry points
+  - `main.uni`
+  - `lib.uni`
 - no cross-platform support.
 Only compiles to x86
 - no optimization
 - ignore comments